druid-io/druid-io.github.io/druid-powered.md

 ## Marchex

-Marchex uses Druid to provide data for Marchex Call Analytics' new customer facing dashboards.
+Marchex uses Druid to provide data for Marchex Call Analytics' new customer facing Speech Analytics dashboards.
 Druid's fast aggregation is critical for providing deep insights into call performance for its customers, enabling them to spot trends and improve performance of both marketing campaigns and call centers.